 Facts, Data, Basics

-The Code of Conduct describes the expected behavior for various situations and possible consequences for when behavior standards are not met.
-It is a guide for parents, students, and educators, and all are required to sign an annual form (included in the back-to-school paperwork) to acknowledge their understanding and support of the Code.
+Student Rights and Responsibilities describes the expected behavior for various situations and possible consequences for when behavior standards are not met.
+It is a guide for parents, students, and educators, and all are required to sign an annual form (included in the back-to-school paperwork) to acknowledge their understanding and support of the Student Rights and Responsibilities.
 Establishing and adhering to student conduct standards will help us create an environment conducive to high achievement for all.

 Information about Discipline

 All students should conduct themselves with respect – be responsible, safe, and prepared.
 State law, as well as district policies and regulations, authorize certain school officials to impose disciplinary measures.
-Officials follow clearly stated procedures set forth in the Code of Conduct (see above), which is distributed by mail or in person to every student household.
+Officials follow clearly stated procedures set forth in the Student Rights and Responsibilities (see above), which is posted online and available at school offices.
+Information and links to the document are distributed to every student with online forms and an August mailing.

 Discipline at Charlottesville City Schools takes place in a context of positive behavioral and academic supports.